Would it be a good guess that you have heard of Arabica coffee before, right? And maybe Robusta too?

 *Excelsa - Has been recently re-classified as a member of the Liberica family, but with so many differences some members of the coffee community still think of it as a separate species;

-- Grows on large 20-30 ft trees like Liberica at similar altitudes and has a similar almond-like shape; - Largely used in blends in order to give the coffee an extra boost of flavor and complexity, better affecting the middle and back palate;
+- Grows on large 20-30 ft trees like Liberica at similar altitudes and has a similar almond-like shape; - Largely used in blends in order to give the coffee an extra boost of flavour and complexity, better affecting the middle and back palate;

 - Said to boast a tart and fruity body, reminiscent of a light roast, that also somehow has dark, roasty notes; - Frequently sought out by coffee enthusiasts due to its unique flavour profile .